 The skill most valued by the intelligence consumer is the ability to communicate, briefly and effectively, the results of detailed analytic work.
 This course, through repetitive application of a focused set of skills to a body of information of constantly increasing complexity, is designed to prepare intelligence analysts to deliver a variety of intelligence products in both written and oral formats.

-Managing Intelligence in Law Enforcement (10 day course)
+Managing a Law Enforcement intelligence Unit (5 or 10 day course)

 Structured Analysis of Competing Hypothesis (3 day course)